aureliphotography/portfolio/content/pricing_wedding.md

 * All remaining pictures unretouched
 * All pictures in digital format
 * 1 photographer
-* Additional transportation fee not included
+* Additional [transportation fee](/pricing_transportation) not included if outside Sunnyvale or Mountain View
 {{< /pricing_box >}}